release-argus/Argus/README.md

 Notes:

 - `settings.auth` and `settings.web.basic_auth` are mutually exclusive.
 - The **first administrator** is created through the UI's first-run setup page, which is reachable without credentials until an account exists.
-Complete setup before exposing a freshly auth-enabled instance to an untrusted network.
+Complete setup before exposing a freshly auth-enabled instance to an untrusted network, or create the account up front with `argus -auth.create-admin <username>`.
+It generates a password, prints it to stdout and exits, so setup is already closed by the time the server accepts connections.
 - API tokens cannot create or revoke API tokens; token management needs a browser session.
 - Locked out? `argus -auth.reset-password <username>` generates a new password, prints it to stdout and revokes that user's sessions (their API tokens are left intact).
 - With auth on, RBAC grants govern access. `/metrics` and `/api/v1/counts` require `metric:read`, so Prometheus scrapers and Heimdall need a token with that permission.